Foreign Exchange (Forex) Open Market Rate In Pakistan 06 June 2023 - UrduPoint

 Foreign Exchange (Forex) Open Market Rate In Pakistan 06 June 2023

-Following were the Opening Rates of foreign currencies in kerb market issued by the Forex Association of Pakistan (FAP), here on Monday
+Following were the Opening Rates of foreign currencies in the kerb market issued by the Forex Association of Pakistan (FAP), here on Tuesday

-KARACHI, (UrduPoint / Pakistan Point News - 5th Jun, 2023 ):Following were the Opening Rates of foreign currencies in kerb market issued by the Forex Association
+KARACHI, (UrduPoint / Pakistan Point News - 6th Jun, 2023 ):Following were the Opening Rates of foreign currencies in the kerb market issued by the Forex Association

 F.C.
 LOW RATE HIGH RATE